Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 The hardened toolchain changes table in Project:Toolchain is worth mentioning as well.

-While on the subject of Gentoo: ChromiumOS is interesting to think about.
-ChromiumOS is the open source base for ChromeOS on Chromebooks; it uses Portage, Gentoo’s package management system.
-It probably has some cool ideas and developments.
-I haven’t looked into it enough to offer insightful commentary on it—I’d have to sift through a lot of code to be able to talk about it halfway intelligently.
+While on the subject of Gentoo, ChromiumOS is interesting to think about.
+ChromiumOS is the open source base for ChromeOS on Chromebooks.
+It uses Portage, Gentoo’s package management system.
+I haven’t looked into it enough to offer insightful commentary on it—I’d have to sift through a lot of code to talk about it halfway intelligently.

 NixOS

-I’m making a bit of a presumption here: that NixOS doesn’t add CFLAGS/CXXFLAGS beyond what nixpkgs does.
-I don’t really see why it would, after all, but I felt it was important to note that all the same.
+I’m presuming something here: that NixOS doesn’t add CFLAGS/CXXFLAGS beyond what nixpkgs does.
+I don’t see why it would, after all, but I felt it was important to note that all the same.

 Here are the ones used by default at the time of writing (I verified this by copying the .nix file from this guide and setting NIX_DEBUG = 2; in the pkgs.stdenv.mkDerivation section, then built the package):